beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > It is an HTTP POST request to the server address new_note.
 The server responds with HTTP status code 302.
 This is a URL redirect, with which the server asks the browser to do a new HTTP GET request to the address defined in the header's Location - the address notes.

-Es ist eine HTTP POST-Anfrage an die Serveradresse new_note.
+Wir sehen eine HTTP POST-Anfrage an die Serveradresse new_note.
 Der Server antwortet mit dem HTTP-Statuscode 302.
 Das ist eine URL-Umleitung mit der der Server den Browser auffordert, eine neue HTTP-Anfrage zu starten, deren Adresse im Header definiert ist.

 > So, the browser reloads the Notes page.
 The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).